The Skien Connection

 History of Minot and Skien - A Sister City Relationship

 In 1981, a Sister City relationship began between Minot and Skien, Norway.
 Since then, great things have happened.
 Hundreds of Skien residents, including an official annual delegation, have attended Norsk Høstfest and the Minot area.
 In return, Høstfest has sent delegations to Skien for its 100-year anniversary and Handelsstevne.
 Among North Dakotans who traveled to Skien were former Govs.
-Guy, Schafer and Sinner as well as many Høstfest board and staff members.
+Guy, Schafer, Sinner and Dalrymple as well as many Høstfest board and staff members.

 Known as The Hands Across The Sea program, this Sister City relationship has proven to be a very rewarding and warm experience for both Minot and Skien.
 It all began when Norsk Høstfest Association president Chester Reiten, then Mayor of Minot, learned about other Sister City relationships and thought it important to tie Norsk Høstfest into a relationship with a city in Norway.
 Høstfest Assocation board member Allen O. Larson, owner of Minot's Creative Printing, developed the "Hands Across the Sea" slogan, which has continued to be used for the past 24 years.